 Granted February 4, 2014

 Apparatus, systems, and methods for contextual search term evaluation are disclosed.
 A current search query is received during a search session.
 A predicate subsequence in the search query is identified.
 A subsequent search term in the query is identified.
 The search term attributes of the subsequent search term are adjusted.

-Search sessions can be tracked by a search engine in several ways, but usually involve a period where someone appears to be searching for a specific topic and performs many queries related to that topic.
+A search engine can track search sessions in several ways, but usually involve a period where someone appears to be searching for a specific topic and performs many queries related to that topic.
 They may multi-task and search for something unrelated during that time, but if they then take up the search for queries involving the original topic again, it could be said to be in the same query session.

-This notion of seeing what people search for during query sessions also springs up in patents related to synonyms and semantic search and may be very related to Google’s Hummingbird update.
+This notion of seeing what people search for during query sessions also springs up in patents related to synonyms and semantic search.
+It may be very related to Google’s Hummingbird update.
 See: How Google May Reform Queries Based on Co-Occurrence in Query Sessions.

-Someone searches for “Atlanta Weather”, and while the search results are relevant, they don’t provide exactly what the searcher was looking for.
+Someone searches for “Atlanta Weather,” While the search results are relevant, they don’t provide exactly what the searcher was looking for.
 They return to Google and type in “Atlanta Weather forecast” to narrow in upon what they were looking for.
-Under this patent, the first terms used are referred to as a “predicate query,” and the added term is referred to as a “subsequent” query term.
+Under this patent, the first terms used are referred to as a “predicate query,” The added term is referred to as a “subsequent” query term.

 The patent tells us that it might give more weight to the terms in the predicate query and less to the subsequent query term added, and may even treat the subsequent query as if it were optional.